scottkrotee/soccer-crewAI/README.md

 # Soccer Event Research and Reporting Automation

-This script utilizes the `crewai` framework to define agents with specific roles: researching and reporting on NCAA and professional soccer combines or tryouts scheduled for 2024.
+combine_finder utilizes the `crewai` framework to define agents with specific roles: researching and reporting on NCAA and professional soccer combines or tryouts scheduled for 2024.

+stats_finder_crew_example utilizes the `crewai` framework as a simple example defining agents with specific roles: researching and reporting statistics of athletes.

 ## Functionality

+### combine_finder
 - **Event Researcher Agent**: Searches for all upcoming NCAA and professional soccer combines or tryouts in 2024.
 - **Event Reporter Agent**: Organizes and reports the findings in a calendar format.
 - Utilizes the `DuckDuckGoSearchRun` tool from `langchain_community` for internet searches.

+### stats_finder_crew_example
+- **Database Researcher Agent**: Searches for all useful databases relating to soccer statistics.
+- **Researcher Agent**: Finds all individual player statistics for [insert athlete name] using the databases found by the Database Researcher.
+- **Reporter Agent**: Organizes and reports all individual player statistics for [insert athlete name] from the Researcher.
+- Utilizes the `DuckDuckGoSearchRun` tool from `langchain_community` for internet searches. [search_tool]

 ## Dependencies